rafacasella/rafacasella/README.md

 I turn messy data into clear decisions.
 Specialized in Python automation, SQL querying, and visual storytelling with dashboards that actually get used.

-Currently deepening my expertise in Advanced Data Science, focusing on time series forecasting and predictive modeling with neural networks.
+Currently deepening my expertise in Advanced Data Science, focusing on time-series forecasting and predictive modeling with neural networks.

 **Recent impact:**
 ✅ Automated 15h/week of manual reporting → Python + SQL